LNER

 Trains to York

-Make a historic date with the original capital of the North
+Make a date with the North’s original capital, where history meets creativity

 From Roman settlement to Viking invasion to the Wars of the Roses, York has history within every inch of its ancient walls.